 Introduction to Building Maintenance Course

 An introductory building maintenance class introduces students to the job duties of maintenance mechanics and other workers in building repair or building maintenance.
 It lays the foundation for further building maintenance courses by providing an overview of the field, including carpentry, plumbing, masonry, grounds maintenance, electrical procedures, environmental control systems and horticulture.
 The course is designed to provide both lectures and hands-on learning.
-Students should have successfully completed high school level math and science courses before taking the class.

 Those who work in building maintenance often need general carpentry skills.
 Students in a carpentry course are usually enrolled in an associate's degree or certificate program.
 Students receive hands-on training by completing projects involving the construction and maintenance of floors, ceilings, roof systems, walls and foundations.
 Additional topics may include insulation, ventilation, painting and masonry for commercial buildings.